geirda/Arch/suckless/st/README.md

 st 0.8.4

-This build of dwm uses the following two fonts:
+This build of st uses the following two fonts:

 * aur/nerd-fonts-hack
 * extra/ttf-hack